raineivyaeera/Quark/readme.md

 ### Catagories/Features:
 #### (General)
 1. Card => The heart of the application, it gives you an abstract card that you can interpret in anyway you'd like.
 (60 count)
-2. Sensory => Essentially texture to get you thinking, your 5 senses of sight, hearing, touch, taste, and smell.
-(101 count)
+2. Sensory => To get you thinking in terms of the 5 senses (101 count)
 3. Emoji => Random Emoji!
 (1500+ of these guys)
 4. Tone–Genre => MASSIVE genre bank for either direct music genre or as a soundtrack/tone setter while you're creating.
 (6200+ of these btw, so good luck seeing the same one twice!)
 #### (Music specific settings)